DMAN194/nerva2py-openshift/README.md

 The template is base on the OpenShift Community Python 2.7 Cartridge (https://github.com/openshift/openshift-community-cartridge-python-2.7) and install the last Nervatura Framework version (https://github.com/nervatura/nerva2py).

+Checks it at the time of a startup and installs the latest Nervatura version (optional, default setting).